panda3d/panda3d-docs/programming/rendering-process/display-regions.rst

 camera.
 Each DisplayRegion may have just one camera associated with it (although a particular camera may be associated with more than one DisplayRegion).

-A Camera is a kind of PandaNode, so you can simply create one and wrap a NodePath around it:
+A :class:`.Camera` is a kind of :class:`.PandaNode`, so you can simply create one and wrap a :class:`.NodePath` around it:

 .. only:: python